collective/collective.anysurfer/README.rst

 This package is totally transparent for the user.
-It fixes various accessibility issues in Plone, in standard features, content types, body texts, ...
+It fixes various accessibility issues in Plone, in standard features, content types, body texts, forms, search results, ...

-It also overrides Plone Accessibility info skin to allow its edition through the Anysurfer control panel.
+It also overrides Plone Accessibility info to allow its edition through the Anysurfer control panel.